 During a contest her short story won a place between others that were published in a book called ‘Op weg naar de horizon’.
 She followed an on-line course by Daretoo and a workshop.
-The Master class “from Manuscript to book” under the leadership of Linda Crombach was nearly her last achievement.
-She followed a one-year writing course at Laudius.
-Finally the course ‘Historical novel’ at the University of Exeter with
+The Master class “from Manuscript to book” under the leadership of Linda Crombach was almost her last achievement.
+Her follow-up one-year writing course was at Laudius.
+Finally, her last course ‘Historical novel’ was at the University of Exeter with

 tutor Bridget Holding.